-The profitability of certain activities in ETO's natural gas gathering, processing, transportation and storage operations is largely dependent upon natural gas commodity prices, price spreads between two or more physical locations and market demand for natural gas and NGLs.
+The profitability of certain activities in our natural gas gathering, processing, transportation and storage operations are largely dependent upon natural gas commodity prices, price spreads between two or more physical locations and market demand for natural gas and NGLs.

-For a portion of the natural gas gathered on ETO's systems, natural gas is purchased from producers at the wellhead and then gathered and delivered to pipelines where it is typically resold various arrangements, including sales at index prices.
-Generally, the gross margins realized under these arrangements decrease in periods of low natural gas prices.
-ETO also enters into percent-of-proceeds arrangements, keep-whole arrangements, and processing fee agreements pursuant to which ETO agrees to gather and process natural gas received from producers.
+For a portion of the natural gas gathered on our systems, we purchase natural gas from producers at the wellhead and then gather and deliver the natural gas to pipelines where we typically resell the natural gas under various arrangements, including sales at index prices.
+Generally, the gross margins we realize under these arrangements decrease in periods of low natural gas prices.

+We also enter into percent-of-proceeds arrangements, keep-whole arrangements, and processing fee agreements pursuant to which we agree to gather and process natural gas received from the producers.

-Under percent-of-proceeds arrangements, ETO generally sells the residue gas and NGLs at market prices and remits to the producers an agreed upon percentage of the proceeds based on an index price.
-In other cases, instead of remitting cash payments to the producer, ETO delivers an agreed upon percentage of the residue gas and NGL volumes to the producer and sells the volumes kept to third parties at market prices.
-Under these arrangements, ETO's revenues and gross margins decline when natural gas prices and NGL prices decrease.
-Accordingly, a decrease in the price of natural gas or NGLs could have an adverse effect on ETO's revenues and results of operations.
+Under percent-of-proceeds arrangements, we generally sell the residue gas and NGLs at market prices and remit to the producers an agreed upon percentage of the proceeds based on an index price.
+In other cases, instead of remitting cash payments to the producer, we deliver an agreed upon percentage of the residue gas and NGL volumes to the producer and sell the volumes we keep to third parties at market prices.
+Under these arrangements, our revenues and gross margins decline when natural gas prices and NGL prices decrease.
+Accordingly, a decrease in the price of natural gas or NGLs could have an adverse effect on our revenues and results of operations.

-Under keep-whole arrangements, ETO generally sells the NGLs produced from its gathering and processing operations at market prices.
-Because the extraction of the NGLs from the natural gas during processing reduces the Btu content of the natural gas, ETO must either purchase natural gas at market prices for return to producers or make a cash payment to producers equal to the value of this natural gas.
-Under these arrangements, gross margins generally decrease when the price of natural gas increases relative to the price of NGLs.
+Under keep-whole arrangements, we generally sell the NGLs produced from our gathering and processing operations at market prices.
+Because the extraction of the NGLs from the natural gas during processing reduces the Btu content of the natural gas, we must either purchase natural gas at market prices for return to producers or make a cash payment to producers equal to the value of this natural gas.
+Under these arrangements, our gross margins generally decrease when the price of natural gas increases relative to the price of NGLs.

-When ETO processes the gas for a fee under processing fee agreements, it may guarantee recoveries to the producer.
-If recoveries are less than those guaranteed to the producer, ETO may suffer a loss by having to supply liquids or its cash equivalent to keep the producer whole.
+When we process the gas for a fee under processing fee agreements, we may guarantee recoveries to the producer.
+If recoveries are less than those guaranteed to the producer, we may suffer a loss by having to supply liquids or its cash equivalent to keep the producer whole.

-ETO also receives fees and retains gas in kind from natural gas transportation and storage customers.
-The fuel retention fees and the value of gas that ETO retains in kind are directly affected by changes in natural gas prices.
-Decreases in natural gas prices tend to decrease these fuel retention fees and the value of retained gas.
+We also receive fees and retain gas in kind from our natural gas transportation and storage customers.
+Our fuel retention fees and the value of gas that we retain in kind are directly affected by changes in natural gas prices.
+Decreases in natural gas prices tend to decrease our fuel retention fees and the value of retained gas.

-In addition, ETO receives revenue from its off-gas processing and fractionating system in south Louisiana primarily through customer agreements that are a combination of keep-whole and percent-of-proceeds arrangements, as well as from transportation and fractionation fees.
-Consequently, a large portion of ETO's off-gas processing and fractionation revenue is exposed to risks due to fluctuations in commodity prices.
-In addition, a decline in NGL prices could cause a decrease in demand for off-gas processing and fractionation services and could have an adverse effect on our results of operations.
+In addition, we receive revenue from our off-gas processing and fractionating system in south Louisiana primarily through customer agreements that are a combination of keep-whole and percent-of-proceeds arrangements, as well as from transportation and fractionation fees.
+Consequently, a large portion of our off-gas processing and fractionation revenue is exposed to risks due to fluctuations in commodity prices.
+In addition, a decline in NGL prices could cause a decrease in demand for our off-gas processing and fractionation services and could have an adverse effect on our results of operations.